NateEag/php-codaemon/readme.md

 please do not package it for redistribution (or commercial purposes) until it actually does something useful.

-If this ever gets anywhere, the license will probably become something standard and meaningful.
+If this ever gets anywhere, the license will probably become something standard, meaningful, and open source.
+I tend to like BSD myself.

 About
 -----